 For instance, most countries in the Middle East will not let you bring a sex toy into their country.
 However, they may not object to you bring in a “back massager”…..*wink wink*.
-Something like the Form 2 or the Form 2 LX might fit into this category.
+Something like the Form 2 or the Form 2 LX might fit into this category, or kink wear.
 Unfortunately, there is no singular master list of these countries, so just make sure to do your research and plan ahead before bringing your toy.

 Where Do You Store Your Sex Toy?

 Because we know that sex toys show up on airport x-rays and scans, it’s best to try and make it as clear as possible that you have one.
 If you choose to pack your toy in your carry-on bag, try and keep your toy near the top of your bag so that the airport scanner is able to get a clear picture of it.
 If it’s buried beneath a lot of objects or in a super padded bag, they might be more curious as to what it is and want to look into your luggage more.

 Something you can do to avoid this is to put your toy in a separate pouch from the rest of your items.
 The more transparent this pouch is, the better.
 That way, if they look through your bag, they don’t need to put their gloved hands on your toy to know it is a toy!